twisted/twisted/docs/projects/core/howto/rdbms.rst

 - Python :-)
 - How to write a simple Twisted Server (see :doc:`this tutorial <servers>` to learn how)
-- Familiarity with using database interfaces (see `the documentation for DBAPI 2.0 <http://www.python.org/dev/peps/pep-0249/>`_ or this `article <http://www.amk.ca/python/writing/DB-API.html>`_ by Andrew Kuchling)
+- Familiarity with using database interfaces (see `the documentation for DBAPI 2.0 <http://www.python.org/dev/peps/pep-0249/>`_)

 Quick Overview